 The number one asked question to any window cleaner.
 The simple answer is...yes.
 Its not rain or water that makes your windows dirty, its the dust and dirt that is already on the glass.
 Once we remove the dirt, rain usually has no effect on the cleanliness of the window.
-Of course if your not happy with the result, we will certainly come back and touch up any windows that might be a concern.
+Of course if you are not happy with the result, we will certainly come back and touch up any windows that might be a concern.

 We clean windows 12 months a year so, yes, that includes all winter long.
 While we don't do a lot of residential jobs during the winter, if the weather warms up above zero, we certainly can clean your house windows.
 All of our monthly commercial jobs are cleaned regardless of how cold it gets (we usually will wait for the nicest day of the week).